SumitKumarGarsa/Jhon-the-Ripper/README.md

-To center the image in a GitHub `README.md` file, you can use HTML tags since Markdown alone doesn't support centering.
-Here's the updated version:

----

 # John the Ripper
 **John the Ripper** is one of the most popular tools in Kali Linux for performing brute force attacks.
 This repository provides the best and easiest way to get started with this powerful tool.